McDonald's Tweet Blasts President Trump, And Is Quickly Deleted

 Twitter notified us that our account was compromised.
 We deleted the tweet, secured our account and are now investigating this.— McDonald's (@McDonaldsCorp) March 16, 2017

-Saying that Twitter had informed the company of the breech, McDonald's adds, "We deleted the tweet, secured our account and are now investigating this."
+Saying that Twitter had informed the company of the breach, McDonald's adds, "We deleted the tweet, secured our account and are now investigating this."

 Posted at 9:16 a.m.
 ET, the tweet quickly drew a wide range of responses — and guesses over whether it was the work of an external hacker or a disgruntled employee.